ichthala/private-imdb/README.md

 All the requested features are basically working.

 Still left to do:
-*Add more partials if any are needed (I'm not sure...)
+-Add more partials if any are needed (I'm not sure...)
-*Restrict a movie rating to the 0-100 range.
+-Restrict a movie rating to the 0-100 range.
-*Pretty up the CSS
+-Pretty up the CSS
-*Figure out how to reload the show movie page without scrolling to top? (for + and - buttons) **This seems to require some Javascript
+-Figure out how to reload the show movie page without scrolling to top? (for + and - buttons) --This seems to require some Javascript